tushar-sharma/tushar-sharma.github.io/_posts/2023-01-29-daily-logs.md

 ## Tennis

 I played tennis in the morning.
 My serves keep hitting the net.
-I guess I need to work on my serves.I usually do continental serve.
-I swtich to pancake serve once I hit too many nets.
+I guess I need to work on my serves.
+I usually do continental serve but had to switch to pancake serves when I hit too many of them.